A harris hawk flying in the world of raptor area while people watch

 Harris hawks have dark brown plumage, with white on the base and tip of the tail and shoulders and thighs that are chestnut-red in colour.
 Their legs are long and yellow in colour, just like their cere and they have a black beak.

-Harris hawks are highly social and live in groups, that consist of a dominant, mature breeding pair and their offspring form previous years.
-The males will stay with their parents for a number of years whereas the females will leave, to begin their own groups, after approximately a year.
+Harris hawks are one of the most social birds of prey, living in in groups that consist of a dominant, mature breeding pair, and their offspring.
+The males will stay with their parents for a number of years whereas the females will leave to begin their own groups, after approximately a year.
 The group will hunt work together hunt, carrying out carefully orchestrated hunting techniques.

 Although they can be found over an extremely large range their population is in decline in certain areas.
-Threats include habitat loss and human disturbance and hunting.
+Threats include habitat loss, human disturbance and hunting.

 • Habitat